ruanyl/dts-loader/README.md

-## TypeScript React Starter
+## TypeScript Starter

-write React Component with TypeScript and publish to NPM
+Write with TypeScript and publish to NPM